 Eagle makes "Junior the 1st mini-game (1st German 3 vs 3 Cresta may pre date 55), then make a 2nd mini game "Pee Wee" entirely out of tin.

 1955 Munro make the last "Wood games" in December.
 22 years of production.
 Reproductions are still made today.

 1955 Gerald and Bernard Biggs of the UK, slot game includes larger defenders than attackers "... increasing their radius of movement and affording them a wider range of coverage...".

 The 1st known ball bearing footballs/pucks are described (in the patents for "football & hockey").
 Patent 1 diagrams show Munro like bases.
 Patent 2 includes more diagrams.

 mid 1950s?
-Wisa-Gloria of Switzerland licensed versions of Aristospel include the 1st non coin-op free standing (legs) game.
+Wisa-Gloria of Switzerland licensed versions of Aristospel include (if original) the 1st non coin-op free standing (legs) game.

 1956 Aristospel's "Minspel" is their only mini and stationary game. http://samlarportalen.se/sida.asp?id=112&stitel=ARISTOSPEL%20AB (click on photo)

 1956 Eagle signs the 4 remaining NHL teams, making the NHL exclusively Eagle's.
 Teams are paid $7,500 each annually.